Author

 Circularise is the leading software platform that provides end-to-end traceability for complex industrial supply chains

-Much like your passport containing information about you and where you have been, digital product passports contain a range of information to track products throughout their entire lifecycle from production to end-of-life disposal.
+Just as your passport contains information about you and where you have been, digital product passports contain a range of information to track products throughout their entire lifecycle, from production to end-of-life disposal.
 This offers a secure, transparent way to track and manage product information, allowing governments, regulating bodies, businesses and consumers to identify and verify the quality and origin of products.

 Some of the relevant regulations to be aware of are: